andrewkryzan/irc-ai-rangers/README.md

 ## Repository Notes

 Full image datasets are excluded due to size and data governance constraints.
 This repository focuses on code, documentation, model artifacts, and reproducible workflows.

+**Trained model weights are not included in this repository due to file size constraints and data governance considerations, but are available upon request.